 Car accidents frequently cause head injuries and are the most common cause of diffuse axonal injuries.
 Most car accidents lead to closed head injuries but may cause penetrating injuries or skull fractures.
 Severe brain injuries are more likely in truck accidents and motorcycle accidents.

 Sports are a common cause of brain injuries, especially full-contact sports like football, ice hockey, and martial arts.
 If your sports injury was exacerbated by playing too soon after a concussion, or you received delayed medical treatment, you might have a personal injury claim.

-Illinois requires school sports coaches to receive training on recognizing concussions and reporting concussions.
-Recreational youth sports coaches must also receive training on identifying concussions and why they should remove players who show signs of one.
+Some states requires school sports coaches to receive training on recognizing concussions and reporting concussions.
+Recreational youth sports coaches may also require training on identifying concussions and why they should remove players who show signs of one.